RMS Empress of Japan (1890): History

+World War I

-World War IEmpress of Japan was refitted as an Armed merchantman during the Great War; and consequently, she lost the elegant white gleam associated with luxury cruise ships.
+Empress of Japan was refitted as an Armed merchantman during the Great War; and consequently, she lost the elegant white gleam associated with luxury cruise ships.
 The agreement of commission between Canadian Pacific Railway, the Canadian Federal Government and the British Parliament included a clause which stated that in the event of war, Empress of Japan would be re-fitted to meet Admiralty requirements.
 In 1914, two days before Empress of Japan arrived in Yokohama on a routine trip to Asia, World War I broke out in Europe.
 His Majesty's Admiralty acted swiftly to take advantage of the wartime commissioning clause, and Empress of Japan was re-fitted.
-During the war years, SS Empress of Japan was also refitted as an Armed Auxiliary Cruiser.
+During the war years, SS Empress of Japan was also refitted as an Armed Merchant Cruiser.
 After the Armistice, this ship was the only one of the first three Empress ocean liners to return to the trans-Pacific route.

 In 1923, the war-weary ship was used in a different kind of battle when Canadian Pacific used the aging Empress of Japan to house strikebreakers in a dispute with the Vancouver and District Waterfront Workers' Association.
 The ship remained moored in Vancouver's harbor until 1926.

 The CP eventually replaced the Empress with a new vessel, which was also called Empress of Japan.